Leave a Message

-Why I’m Betting on the U.S.—And What It Means for Real Estate
+Why I’m Betting on the U.S. and What It Means for Real Estate

 Every now and then, I’ll hear someone say, “The U.S. is falling apart,” or “The economy is in ruins.”
 And I get it—tune in to the news or scroll social media for five minutes, and it’s easy to feel that way.
 But if we stop listening to the noise and look at the numbers, a different picture emerges.
 One that’s surprisingly optimistic—and deeply relevant for those of us buying, selling, and investing in real estate.